 Ho-Yin Mak

-Professor in Management Science, Saïd Business School, University of Oxford
+Professor of Management Science, Saïd Business School, University of Oxford

 About Me